RPallas92/GrausDB/README.md

 ```

-For more details on how to use GrausDB, please refer to the tests.
+For more details on how to use GrausDb, please refer to the tests.

 ## Architecture and Implementation

-GrausDB's architecture is built around the principles of log-based storage and lock-free concurrency:
+GrausDb's architecture is built around the principles of log-based storage and lock-free concurrency:

-- Log-Based Storage: GrausDB stores key-value pairs in log files.
+- Log-Based Storage: GrausDb stores key-value pairs in log files.
 Log files are named after monotonically increasing generation numbers with a log extension.
 This design ensures that data is durably persisted to disk.

-- Lock-Free Concurrency: GrausDB uses lock-free data structures to provide high-performance concurrent access to the data.
+- Lock-Free Concurrency: GrausDb uses lock-free data structures to provide high-performance concurrent access to the data.
 This enables multiple threads to interact with the database efficiently.

-- In-Memory Index: GrausDB maintains an in-memory index that maps keys to their positions in the log.
+- In-Memory Index: GrausDb maintains an in-memory index that maps keys to their positions in the log.
 This index allows for fast lookups and efficient data retrieval.

-- Compaction: To maintain efficient storage and reduce disk space usage, GrausDB performs compaction when a threshold is reached.
+- Compaction: To maintain efficient storage and reduce disk space usage, GrausDb performs compaction when a threshold is reached.
 Compaction involves rewriting log files, removing stale data, and reclaiming disk space.

 ## Benchmarks
-GrausDB includes built-in benchmarking tools to evaluate its efficiency and to help you make data-driven decisions.
+GrausDb includes built-in benchmarking tools to evaluate its efficiency and to help you make data-driven decisions.

 ## Future Development
 Next features: